Kowshik-006/DNS-Cache-Poisoning-Phishing-Attack/README.md

 > **⚠️ Disclaimer**: This project is for educational purposes only.
 It demonstrates DNS cache poisoning vulnerabilities and should only be used in controlled environments for learning cybersecurity concepts.

+## Introduction

+This project demonstrates a complete **DNS Cache Poisoning and Phishing Attack** using the **Kaminsky technique**, one of the most effective methods for exploiting DNS vulnerabilities.
+The demonstration showcases how attackers can manipulate DNS resolution to redirect victims to malicious websites and harvest their credentials.

+### What is DNS Cache Poisoning?

+DNS Cache Poisoning (also known as DNS Spoofing) is a cyberattack that exploits vulnerabilities in the Domain Name System (DNS) to redirect domain name queries to malicious IP addresses.
+When successful, victims attempting to visit legitimate websites are unknowingly redirected to attacker-controlled servers.

+### The Kaminsky Attack

+Named after security researcher Dan Kaminsky, this attack method exploits the DNS protocol's reliance on 16-bit transaction IDs for response validation.
+The attack works by:

+1. **Triggering Cache Misses**: Sending queries for non-existent subdomains to force DNS lookups
+2. **Response Flooding**: Overwhelming the DNS resolver with spoofed responses containing different transaction IDs
+3. **Transaction ID Guessing**: Attempting to match the resolver's outbound query transaction ID
+4. **Authority Section Poisoning**: Including malicious nameserver information to gain control over entire domains

+### Attack Scenario

+In this demonstration:
+- **Target Domain**: `friendsbook.com` (simulating a social media platform)
+- **Attack Vector**: DNS cache poisoning followed by credential harvesting
+- **Network Setup**: Isolated virtual machine environment with realistic network topology
+- **Outcome**: Victim credentials captured through a convincing phishing interface

+### Learning Objectives

+By completing this demonstration, you will understand:
+- How DNS resolution works and where vulnerabilities exist
+- The technical mechanics of the Kaminsky DNS cache poisoning attack
+- How poisoned DNS entries can be leveraged for phishing attacks
+- The importance of DNS security measures like DNSSEC
+- Practical mitigation strategies for both system administrators and end users

+### Prerequisites

+- Basic understanding of networking concepts (IP addresses, routing, DNS)
+- Familiarity with Linux command line operations
+- Knowledge of virtualization platforms (VirtualBox)
+- Understanding of cybersecurity principles and ethical considerations

+---

+## The Kaminsky Attack - Technical Overview

+### Attack Mechanism

+The implemented attack is based on the **Kaminsky DNS Cache Poisoning technique**, which exploits the DNS protocol's reliance on transaction IDs for response validation.
+Here's how the attack works:

+#### Network Topology
+- **Attacker VM** (10.0.2.15): Located in an external network, connected to the resolver and victim through the router
+- **DNS Resolver VM** (192.168.100.10): Acts as a caching DNS server for the victim network
+- **Victim VM** (192.168.100.30): The target user who will be redirected to the phishing site
+- **Router VM**: Bridges the attacker and victim networks, forwards spoofed packets

+#### Attack Flow

+1. **Initial Query**: The attacker sends a DNS query for a random subdomain of the target domain (e.g., `abc123def.friendsbook.com`) to the DNS resolver.

+2. **Cache Miss**: The DNS resolver checks its cache for the queried domain.
+Since the query contains a non-existent random subdomain, a cache miss occurs.

+3. **Query Forwarding**: The resolver forwards the query to the upstream DNS server (8.8.8.8) with a specific transaction ID.

+4. **Response Flooding**: Simultaneously, the attacker floods the resolver with thousands of spoofed DNS responses, impersonating 8.8.8.8.
+Each response contains a different transaction ID, attempting to guess the correct one.

+5. **Transaction ID Matching**: The DNS resolver accepts a response only when the transaction/query ID matches the one it used when forwarding the query to the actual DNS server.

+6. **Cache Poisoning**: When a spoofed response with the correct transaction ID is accepted, the resolver caches the malicious entry.
+The spoofed response includes:
+   - **Answer Section**: Maps the random subdomain to the attacker's IP
+   - **Authority Section**: Claims the attacker's server is the authoritative nameserver for `friendsbook.com`
+   - **Additional Section**: Provides the attacker's IP as the nameserver's address

+7. **Domain Hijacking**: After successful poisoning, the DNS resolver caches entries that redirect `friendsbook.com` and all its subdomains to the attacker's IP (10.0.2.15).

+8. **Victim Redirection**: When the victim queries `friendsbook.com`, the poisoned resolver returns the attacker's IP instead of the legitimate one.

+9. **Credential Harvesting**: The victim is routed to the malicious phishing site hosted by the attacker, where entered credentials are captured and stored in a JSON file.

+#### Implementation Features

+- **Continuous Verification**: The attack includes a separate verification thread that continuously monitors whether the cache poisoning was successful
+- **Random Subdomain Generation**: Creates unique random subdomains to ensure cache misses and avoid detection
+- **Realistic Attack Flow**: The attacker discovers success through verification queries rather than knowing when the correct transaction ID was guessed
+- **Multi-threaded Architecture**: Parallel attack threads maximize the chances of successful poisoning

+#### Security Features Disabled

+Modern DNS servers implement multiple security mechanisms that make Kaminsky attacks extremely difficult or impossible.
+To demonstrate this attack in a controlled educational environment, the following security features were intentionally disabled in our custom DNS resolver:

+- **Port Randomization**: Modern DNS resolvers use random source ports (not just random transaction IDs) to make response spoofing significantly harder.
+Our custom resolver uses a fixed port (5000) for outbound queries, making it vulnerable to response flooding attacks.

+- **ICMP Error Handling**: Production DNS servers properly handle ICMP error messages and can detect network anomalies that might indicate spoofing attempts.
+The ICMP error handling was disabled in the resolver configuration to prevent interference with spoofed responses.

+- **DNS Timeout and Retry Logic**: Commercial DNS servers implement sophisticated timeout mechanisms and query retry logic that can help detect and mitigate response flooding attacks.
+Our implementation uses extended timeouts and simplified retry logic to allow sufficient time for the attack to succeed.

+> **Note**: Modern DNS servers like BIND, Unbound, and commercial solutions are highly secure and include comprehensive protection against cache poisoning attacks.
+This demonstration required a custom-built DNS resolver with deliberately weakened security to illustrate the attack mechanics for educational purposes.

+#### Success Indicators

+The attack is considered successful when:
+- The verification thread detects that `friendsbook.com` resolves to the attacker's IP (10.0.2.15)
+- All attack threads automatically stop flooding responses
+- The victim is successfully redirected to the phishing site

+---

 ## Environment Setup

 The virtual machine (VM) application used is **VirtualBox**.
 The VM OS is **Lubuntu 24.04.2 LTS**.